Function spaces for decoupling: Boundedness properties of Fourier integral operators

-We recall from \cite{HaPoRo20} (see also \cite[Corollary 3.4]{LiRoSoYa22} and Corollary \ref{cor:fracFIO} below) that $\fun^{p,p;s}(\Rn)=\Hps$ is invariant under any FIO of order zero as in Definition \ref{def:operator}, if the symbol has compact support in the spatial variable.
-In this section we show that, by contrast, for all $q\in(1,\infty)\setminus\{p\}$, the space $\funpqs$ is in general not invariant under such Fourier integral operators.
+We recall from \cite{HaPoRo20} (see also \cite[Corollary 2.4]{LiRoSoYa24} and Corollary \ref{cor:fracFIO} below) that $\fun^{p,p}(\Rn)=\Hps$ is invariant under any Fourier integral operator of order zero as in Definition \ref{def:operator}, if the symbol has compact support in the spatial variable.
+In this section we show that, by contrast, for all $q\in[1,\infty)\setminus\{p\}$, the space $\funpqzero$ is in general \emph{not} invariant under such Fourier integral operators.

+More precisely, we will give an explicit example of a single operator $T$, essentially a simple change of coordinates that can be expressed as in Definition \ref{def:operator}, which is not bounded on $\mathcal{L}_{W,0}^{q,p}(\R^{2})$ for all $p,q\in(1,\infty)$ with $p\neq q$.
+Then, for $s\in\R$, the operator $\lb D\rb^{s}T\lb D\rb^{-s}$ has similar properties as $T$, and it is not bounded on $\mathcal{L}_{W,s} ^{q,p}(\R^{2})$.
+In fact, it will follow from the construction that a similar procedure can be used to show, for any $n\geq2$, that $\funpqs$ is not invariant under general Fourier integral operators of order zero.
+Moreover, cf.~Remark \ref{rem:wavenotbdd}, the solution operators to variable-coefficient wave equations will also typically not leave $\funpqs$ invariant, unless $p=q$.